nishanthabimanyu/Automation-WorkBook/Personal_Notebook/01_Open_Deep_Research_Agent/Case_Study_README.md

 # Open Deep Research - My Journey to an Autonomous Agent

-I picked up a challenge to build a "Deep Research" agent for a high-ticket Upwork client ($1,500 budget).
+I picked up a challenge to build a "Deep Research" agent for a high-ticket Upwork client ($500 budget).
 The goal?
 A system that could take a vague topic like "Future of Solid State Batteries" and write a full, cited report without me holding its hand.

-## 1. The Reality Check (Drowning in Tutorials)
+## 1. The Reality Check
 I thought this would be a quick weekend project.
 I was wrong.

 I started down the rabbit hole of APIs.
 SerpAPI for search, Jina AI for scraping, OpenAI for reasoning...
 I spent days just drowning in tutorials and documentation.
 Every time I fixed one thing, another broke.